 26. The Company makes no representation or warranty regarding the condition of any horse.
 Any examination made or information posted or announcement regarding a horse’s condition, including in-foal status, is Consignor’s sole responsibility.

 27. Consignor and Company agree that this contract was formed and performed in the State of Indiana.

-PAPERWORK (Registration Certificate Must Be Signed By All Owners.
+PAPERWORK (Registration Certificate or Application for Transfer must Be Signed By All Owners.
 See Also Paragraph 11 and is due with this contract) A current Health Certificate (within 30 days of sale) and a Negative Coggins (E.I.A.)
-Test taken within SIX MONTHS of the sale (dated after May 23, 2018), must be submitted, and on file, with the Company 7 days prior to sale date.
+Test taken within SIX MONTHS of the sale (dated after May 29, 2019), must be submitted, and on file, with the Company 7 days prior to sale date.
 THE COGGINS TEST SUBMITTED FOR EACH HORSE MUST INCLUDE THE IDENTIFYING NUMBER, ANY FREEZE BRANDS AND ALL IDENTIFIABLE MARKINGS OF THE HORSE, AND MUST BE AN ORIGINAL OR CARBON COPY OF AN ORIGINAL, LEGIBLE, AND UNALTERED.
 NO OTHER COPIES ARE ACCEPTABLE.